telerik/fiddler-everywhere-docs/user-guide/settings/connections.md

 - **Enable Streaming Mode**&mdash;With **Streaming mode** enabled, the response is immediately returned to the client as they are downloaded.
 Modifying the Response body (through the **Rules**) is possible only when **Streaming mode** is disabled.

 - **Allow remote devices to connect**&mdash;Controls whether inbound connections to Fiddler Everywhere are allowed.
 Enable this option to capture traffic from remote devices.
-Behind the scenes, the option opens (or closes) the Fiddler Everywhere port on the host machine.
+Behind the scenes, the option opens (or closes) the Fiddler Everywhere port for inbound connections on the host machine.

 - **Keep it ON after app restart**&mdash;With this option enabled, the **Allow remote devices to connect** persists for subsequent times the application starts.